yohamta/ganim8/README.md

 	// The below code get frames 1 to 5 column in row 5
 	frames := grid.GetFrames("1-5", 5)

-	// Animations are groups of frames that are interchanged every now and then.
+	// Sprites are groups of frames that caches subImages of the specified grid and the texture
+	// Sprite accepts 2 parameters: a textureImage and frames
+	// frames is an array of frames ([]*image.Rectangle). sprite := ganim8.NewSprite(monsterImage, grid.GetFrames("1-5", 5))

+	// Animations are wrappers of Sprites.
+	// It is handy to update the sprite automatically with specified time duration.
 	//
 	// NewAnimation() accepts 3 parameters:
-	// ganim8.NewAnimation(frames, durations, onLoop)
+	// ganim8.NewAnimation(sprite, durations, onLoop)
-	//
-	// frames is an array of frames ([]*image.Rectangle).
-You could provide
-	// your own slice if you wanted to, but using a grid to get them is very convenient.
 	//
 	// durations is a time.Duration or []time.Duration or
 	// map[string]time.Duration.